2003 Tajik constitutional referendum

 A constitutional referendum was held in Tajikistan on 22 June 2003.
 The changes included removing Article 65, which limited the President to a single term of office.
-They were approved by 94% of voters, with a turnout of 96%.
+The changes also extended the president's term to 14 years.
+They were approved by 93% of voters, with a turnout of 96%.

+International observers described the conduct of the referendum as problematic.